inveniosoftware/docs-invenio-rdm/docs/customize/metadata/custom_fields/records.md

 - `Dropdown` for a value from a controlled vocabulary or a list of controlled vocabularies.
 The corresponding `VocabularyCF` must have the parameter `dump_options=True`.
 - `AutocompleteDropdown` for a value from a controlled vocabulary or a list of controlled vocabularies.
 The corresponding `VocabularyCF` must have the parameter `dump_options=False`.
 This widget will provide suggestions to autocomplete the user input.
 Similar to _subjects_, _languages_, _names_, etc.

-You can see a detailed view of all the available widgets at the [UI widgets](../../reference/widgets.md) reference section.
+You can see a detailed view of all the available widgets at the [UI widgets](../../../reference/custom_fields/widgets.md) reference section.

-## Complete example
+## Complete examples

+Below you can find multiple examples on how to add custom fields to records.

+### Create custom fields and add them to records

 You can find below a complete example of the configuration to add to your `invenio.cfg`.